Top Gun Anthem: Achievements

 "Top Gun Anthem" won a 1987 Grammy Award for Best Pop Instrumental Performance.

 Music video

 The song's music video, directed by Dominic Sena, shows Faltermeyer playing the piano and Stevens on electric guitar in a hangar with naval aircraft.
 This video was re-released within the 2004 Top Gun Collector's Edition DVD.

-Stevens used a Hamer SS signature guitar in the music video but for the recording he used his Charvel San Dimas Glow and a 100-watt Marshall amplifier to record his part.
-He also used a Boss compressor pedal to add more sustain.
-There is only one guitar track throughout the entire piece, with the exception of the ending.
+Stevens used his signature Hamer SS guitar in the music video but he used his Charvel San Dimas Glow and a 100-watt Marshall amplifier to record his part; he also used a Boss compressor pedal to add more sustain.
+There is only one guitar track throughout the entire piece, with a short overdub during the ending.

 Availability

 The song is available on both the original Top Gun soundtrack album and the expanded edition.
-A re-recorded version is also available on the soundtrack, Top Gun: Maverick (Music From the Motion Picture).
+A re-recorded version is also available on the Top Gun: Maverick soundtrack.